 Music and its inherent energy also drives much of his commercial and advertising work: Usher appears in his branded content for Pepsi to highlight the VMA awards; a Miller Brewing Company spot features a live concert version of Sebastian Ingrosso’s Reload; and Launch, part of his campaign for sports fitness company HyperIce unspools to the savage fury of the Misfits "Spinal Remains".
 As if to punctuate the connection, in his spot for Beats headphones, Destroy Bad Sound, Serena Williams incinerates the product’s inferior rivals with a flamethrower as we hear Robin Thicke’s single, “Give It 2 U” featuring Kendrick Lamar & 2 Chainz.

 Shifting his focus and sensibilities now as an American filmmaker and artist, Christopher Sims has began working in TV, Film and new media.
-He is currently in development on a multitude of projects - an unscripted mini-series for The Player's Tribune, an undergarment apparel brand for men and currently an "Untitled" video installation project as part of the American visual arts.
+He is currently in development on a multitude of projects - an unscripted mini-series for The Player's Tribune, an undergarment apparel brand and currently an "Untitled" video installation project as part of the American visual arts.